Dual-support smoothed particle hydrodynamics in solid: variational principle and implicit formulation: Functional of hourglass energy

-In order to derive the residual and tangent stiffness matrix directly, some notation to denote the variation and how the variations are related to the residual and stiffness matrix is introduced subsequently.
-Assuming a functional $\fF(\bu)$, where $\bu$ are unknown function vector, the first and second variation can be expressed as
+In order to derive the residual and tangent stiffness matrix directly, some notation to denote the variation and how the variations are related to the residual and stiffness matrix are introduced subsequently.
+Assume a functional $\fF(\bu)$, where $\bu$ are unknown function vector, the first and second variations can be expressed as

 where the special variation $\tdelta \fF(\bu)$ and $\tdelta^2 \fF(\bu)$ are defined as

 The gradient vector and Hessian matrix represent the residual vector and tangent stiffness matrix of the functional, respectively, with unknown functions $\bu$ being the independent variables.
 Hence,